EntilZha/PyFunctional/README.md

 * Pass all the unit tests
 * Pass all the pylint tests, or ignore warnings with explanation of why its correct to do so
-* Not significantly reduce covrage without a good reason [coveralls.io](coveralls.io/github/EntilZha/PyFunctional))
+* Not significantly reduce coverage without a good reason ([coveralls.io](coveralls.io/github/EntilZha/PyFunctional))
 * Edit the `CHANGELOG.md` file in the `Next Release` heading with changes

 ## Contact
 [Gitter for chat](https://gitter.im/EntilZha/PyFunctional)

 ## Supported Python Versions
+* `PyFunctional` 1.5 is tested against Python 3.7 to 3.10
-* `PyFunctional` 1.4 and above supports and is tested against Python 3.6, Python 3.7, and PyPy3
+* `PyFunctional` 1.4 supports and is tested against Python 3.6, Python 3.7, and PyPy3
-* `PyFunctional` 1.4 and above does not support python 2.7
+* `PyFunctional` 1.4 and above do not support python 2.7
-* `PyFunctional` 1.4 and above works in Python 3.5, but is not tested against it
+* `PyFunctional` 1.4 works in Python 3.5, but is not tested against it
 * `PyFunctional` 1.4 and above partially works in 3.8, parallel processing currently has issues, but other feature work fine
 * `PyFunctional` 1.3 and below supports and was tested against Python 2.7, Python 3.5, Python 3.6, PyPy2, and PyPy3